KIS Summary:

 Choosing the right subjects for Year 11 and 12 in Queensland is crucial for your success in the QCE (Queensland Certificate of Education) and for keeping future study and career options open.
 With over 100 subjects and multiple pathways, it can feel overwhelming.
-This guide walks you through a step-by-step approach to make confident, informed decisions.

 Table of Contents

-- Manage Your Workload
+- How To Manage Your QCE Subject Workload?

-Step 1: Start with Your Interests and Strengths
+Prioritise Your Interests and Strengths

 The first step is to identify subjects you are passionate about and capable of succeeding in.
 You’ll spend hundreds of hours across Year 11 and 12 studying each subject, including class time, homework, assignments, and exam preparation.